Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

        } // An error will be produced - destroyed variable "y" still has references.
    }

-Reference checking doesn't allow to refern references to local variables.
+Reference checking doesn't allow to return references to local variables.

 .. code-block:: u_spr